YunusAPolash/book-management-assaignment-ostad/README.md

-# Get Start with Express JS Application Boilerplate
+# Get started with Book CURD Applications

-Using this Boilerplate you can get start a quick project using express JS
+Using this book curd application you can create,read,update,delete books

 Follow 3 steps below :